The Darzi Review – what it means for Coventry

 ""

-Patients say that they want to see the Doctor, rather than a nurse or a paramedic which often the health professional available.
+Patients say that they want to see the Doctor, rather than a nurse or a paramedic which often is the health professional available.
 In part, that is likely to require a change in thinking for many of us and an understanding that there are other members of your local practice team who can appropriately respond to your concerns apart from the Doctor.
 That is important because the local surgery represents the entrance to treatment and care for most of us.
 Appreciating that we can be dealt with by someone other than the GP is a small step we can all take.

-Lord Darzi stressed that for any reform of the NHS to succeed the views of the patients should be taken into account, but he says “the patient voice is not loud enough.”
+Lord Darzi stressed that for any reform of the NHS to succeed, the views of the patients should be taken into account, but he says “the patient voice is not loud enough.”
 He adds “patient satisfaction with services has declined and the number of complaints has increased, while patients are less empowered to make choices about their care.
 A familiar theme in inquiries into care failings has been patients’ concerns not being heard or acted on”.

-Healthwatch exists to provide a platform for the opinion of patients to be heard, but for Healthwatch Coventry and the other local Healthwatch across the country to be effective any reform should surely also include a stronger, reinforced role for Healthwatch.
+Healthwatch exists to provide a platform for the opinion of patients to be heard, but for Healthwatch Coventry and the other local Healthwatch organisations across the country to be effective, any reform should surely also include a stronger, reinforced role for Healthwatch.
 Its funding should be ring-fenced to enable it to properly reflect the views of those the NHS exists to serve.
 By doing so, we are more likely to see the healthier population that Lord Darzi correctly advocates and a reduction in the health inequalities that currently frustrate the way forward.

 Lord Darzi’s report has laid out some home truths about an institution that is essential to us all.
 The response of the Government will determine the future of health and social care in Coventry and elsewhere.